 Dhandho is a Gujarati word, which means ‘Endeavour that creates wealth’.
 In simple words, a dhandho investor is a ‘wealth creator’.

 “LOW RISK, HIGH RETURNS”

-Mohnish Pabrai explains this concept with the help of few case studies in the first few chapters.
-Here, he explained different successful investor who followed this low-risk framework to get highest returns.
+Mohnish Pabrai explains this concept with the help of a few case studies in the first few chapters.
+Here, he explained different successful investor who followed this low-risk framework to get the highest returns.

 The Dhandho Framework: